franBec/pollitoDev/content/en/blog/2023-07-18-what-to-study-for-your-java-backend-job-interview.md

 thumbnail: /uploads/2023-07-18-what-to-study-for-your-java-backend-job-interview/DALLE2023-12-19 20.48.15.png
 ---

+_A guide to possible questions you may encounter in your next interview._

 ## Introduction

 This is quite a long article.
 It consists of 25 questions that I used as practice for my last interview.